superduper-io/superduper/README.md

 | **[Vector Search](https://docs.superduper.io/docs/docs/walkthrough/vector_search)** | Transform your database into a multi-modal vector-search database, generating vector embeddings and indexes with preferred models and APIs. |

-For more features and integrations, feel free to [contribute to our Roadmap for `v0.3`](https://github.com/superduper-io/superduper/discussions/1882).

 <div align="center">
   <a href="https://www.youtube.com/watch?v=dDJ_ktMtbw0"><img src="https://raw.githubusercontent.com/superduper-io/superduper/main/docs/static/img/video.png" alt="How to get Started" width="500"></a>
 </div>

+For more features and integrations, feel free to [contribute to our Roadmap for `v0.3`](https://github.com/superduper-io/superduper/discussions/1882).

 ## Example Use-Cases and Apps (Notebooks)

-[Browse the re-usable snippets](https://docs.superduper.io/docs/category/reusable-snippets) to understand how to accomplish difficult AI end-functionality with few lines of code using superduper.io.

-The following notebooks demonstrate various frameworks, model providers, vector databases, and retrieval techniques.
-For more information, check our [Docs](https://docs.superduper.io/) and [Tutorials](https://docs.superduper.io/docs/docs/walkthrough/tutorial_walkthrough).
+[Explore the reusable snippets](https://docs.superduper.io/docs/category/reusable-snippets) of superduper.io to learn how to achieve complex AI functionality with just a few lines of code.
+The following notebooks showcase different frameworks, model providers, vector databases, and retrieval techniques.

 <table>
   <tr>